 Manufacturers aren’t stuck waiting on a single vendor’s roadmap anymore.
 If you need a specific scheduling tool right now, you build it as a microservice.
 You keep the high-speed stuff on local servers and move the rest to the cloud.
 It’s all about performance and scale without the usual headaches.

-Data Contracts: Keeping Everyone on the S
+Data Contracts: Keeping Everyone on the Same Page

-When you have a bunch of different modules running, they have to speak the same language.
+When you have a number of different modules running, they have to speak the same language.
 That’s why we use data contracts.
 Think of these as a “handshake agreement” on how data is named, what units are used, and how timestamps are formatted.
 To keep errors from spreading like a virus, we set up automated ETL pipelines that act as gatekeepers, validating data before it moves from one system to the next.

 Syncing CAD and the Shop Floor